 On 4 April 2018 release 2 of All about Allergens was added.
 Changes to the course included minor updates and question flow improvement.

 All about Allergens: The next step for cooks and chefs

-To provide food allergen management education specifically for cooks and chefs, the National Allergy Strategy has developed All about Allergens: The next step for cooks and chefs.
-Two versions have been developed, one for general food services and one specifically for camps.
-Additional supporting resources have also been developed to assist cooks and chefs.
+To provide food allergen management education specifically for cooks and chefs, the National Allergy Strategy has developed All about Allergens: The next step for cooks and chefs for people working in general food service kitchens, to assist them in making their food business safer for customers with food allergies.

 All about Allergens for Schools and Children's education and care

 All about Allergens for Schools is designed for school canteen and tuckshop staff, cooks and chefs working in boarding school kitchens, food technology teachers and senior students undertaking food technology classes.